Mass and Decay-Constant Evolution of Heavy Quarkonia and $B_c$ States from Thermal QCD Sum Rules: Numerical Setup and Thermal Inputs

 where the exponent $n_{\mathcal{C}}$ depends on the channel.
 For tightly bound systems (e.g.\ $\Upsilon$) we use $n_{\Upsilon}=12$, while for $J/\psi$, $B_c^{(\mathrm{V})}$ and $B_c^{(\mathrm{A})}$ we take $n_{J/\psi}=8$, $n_{B_c^{(\mathrm{V})}}=7$, and $n_{B_c^{(\mathrm{A})}}=7.5$, respectively.
 Unless otherwise stated, these values are employed throughout.

 \paragraph*{Gluonic inputs.} For orientation we quote lattice-inspired parametrizations for the gluonic energy density and condensate~\cite{Bazavov2014_EoS}:

 which capture the qualitative temperature dependence of the gluonic sector near the crossover.
-The analytic form in Eq.~(\ref{eq:Theta00}) is a smooth fit reproducing the HotQCD equation-of-state curves; it is not taken verbatim from Ref.~\cite{Bazavov2014_EoS}.
+The analytic form in Eq.~(\ref{eq:Theta00}) is a smooth lattice-inspired fit reproducing the HotQCD equation-of-state curves; it is not taken verbatim from Ref.~\cite{Bazavov2014_EoS}.
 The $T$-dependence of $\langle \alpha_s G^2\rangle$ is obtained by relating the trace anomaly to the gluon condensate following the standard lattice-to-condensate procedure~\cite{Boyd:1996ex,Miller:1998dj}, using HotQCD EoS input~\cite{Bazavov2014_EoS}.
-In the numerical evaluation we employ the polynomial approximation given in Eq.~(\ref{eq:G2T}), consistent with previous QCD-sum-rule analyses.
+In the numerical evaluation we employ the polynomial approximation given in Eq.~(\ref{eq:G2T}) as the adopted phenomenological input for $\langle \alpha_s G^2\rangle_T$, consistent with previous QCD-sum-rule analyses.

 Unless stated otherwise, we take $T_c = 0.156~\text{GeV}$, consistent with HotQCD determinations at $\mu_B{=}0$~\cite{HotQCD2019_Tc,Steinbrecher2019_HotQCD}, and use this value throughout.

 \paragraph*{Borel windows and thresholds.} The Borel windows and vacuum thresholds $s_0(0)$ follow the legacy choices established in Ref.~\cite{Yazici2016}, which were shown to provide stable plateaus and satisfactory pole dominance.
 For completeness we list them here: